shonan-releng-mobile/shonan-releng-mobile/README.md

 ### References
 [1] B. Adams and S. McIntosh.
 “Modern Release Engineering in a Nutshell: Why Researchers should Care.”
 In Proceedings of the 2016 IEEE International Conference on Software Analysis, Evolution, and Reengineering, Future of Software Engineering track, pp. 78–90.

 [2] A. Pappas.
 “Developer economics: App market forecasts 2013-2016.”
-Online:  https://is.gd/PMqft8, Last accessed Jun 2018.
+Online:  https://is.gd/OVPgze, Last accessed Dec 2019.

 [3] S. Cheney and E. Thompson.
 “The 2017-2022 App Economy Forecast: 6 Billion Devices, $157 Billion in Spend & More.”
-Online: https://is.gd/61uIoy, Last accessed Jun 2018.
+Online: https://is.gd/61uIoy, Last accessed Dec 2019.

 ## Tentative Schedule